Frequently asked questions about becoming a school governor

 o People – responsible for the human resources issues within the school

-o Curriculum – reviews policy in each subject area and ensures that current best practice in terms of the National Curriculum and teaching is place.
+o Standards and Achievement – reviews policy in each subject area and ensures that current best practice in terms of the National Curriculum and teaching is place.

 Do Governors receive training?